lnls-dig/uhal/README.md

 You can export `LDFLAGS=-static` to the `meson` command to create a static binary that can be exported to other machines.
-This is relevant because we use many C++17 features, which might not be available with the installed compiler/runtime on an older platform.
+This is relevant because we use some C++20 features, which might not be available with the installed compiler/runtime on an older platform.

 ## How to install